alejandro-godinez/UsefulScripts/linux/lib/docs/spinner.sh.md

 <small><i>Auto-generated using bashdoc.sh</i></small>
 # [spinner.sh](../spinner.sh)

-Library implementation with function to print a rotating character in place to demonstrate work being perform by long running script.
+Library implementation with function to print a rotating set of characters in place to demonstrate work being perform by long running script.

 Import Sample Code: